Destroyer7s/WordFilter/README.md

    python WordFilter.py
    ```

-3. Follow the prompts to enter the path of the file to filter, the path of the file containing bad words (`badwords.txt`), and the path of the file containing good words (`goodwords.txt`).
+3. Follow the prompts to enter the path of the file to filter, the path of the file containing bad words (`badwords.txt`), and the path of the file containing good words (`wordlist.txt`).

 4. The script will perform the filtering and provide information on the progress, the number of replaced bad words, and the words that were removed.